Whatsapp Icon

 TREATMENT FOR LYMPHOMAS

-STAGES I & II A LYMPHOMAS TREATMENT
+STAGES I & II A LYMPHOMA TREATMENT

 Doctors usually recommend chemotherapy (two to four times), accompanied by radiation to the original site of the disorder.
 ISRT or site radiation treatment is a procedure for most patients.
 Chemotherapy (usually 4 to 6 cycles) alone in chosen patients is another choice.